ESCOMP/mizuRoute/docs/source/users_guide/Build_model.rst

 Build model
 ============

-This version is used as stand-alone routing model, and also coupled with NCAR Community Terrestrial System Model (CTSM).
-This page is for building for stand-alone use
+This version can be used as stand-alone model, and also coupled with NCAR Community Terrestrial System Model (CTSM).
+This page is for building for stand-alone use.

 - A copy of the mizuRoute source code from `this repo <https://github.com/ESCOMP/mizuRoute>`_.
 You have a few options:

   - If you just want to use the latest release of mizuRoute, then simply look for the `latest release <https://github.com/ESCOMP/mizuRoute/releases>`_;
   - If you want the latest and greatest (and potentially erroneous), download a copy of the `cesm-coupling branch <https://github.com/ESCOMP/mizuRoute/tree/cesm-coupling>`_ (or clone it);

+.. _Dependencies:

 Dependencies
 ------------------------------------------